How to Become a Fish and Game Warden

 You must know them and know how to identify them.

-It’s common for wardens to have used firearms since a young age and be very comfortable with them by the time they’re ready to work as a professional.
+It’s common for wardens to have used firearms since a young age and be very comfortable with them by the time they’re ready to work as professionals.

 Step 5 – Become Comfortable With Hunting and Fishing

-Many fish and game wardens grow up enjoying hunting and fishing.
+Many fish and game wardens grew up enjoying hunting and fishing.

 To enforce the rules well, you should be comfortable hunting and fishing yourself.